DMVis/DMVis/documentation/components/column.md

 # Column

-Column is a component that represents a column in a table.
-It can be used to display data in a table, or to create a visual representation of data.
+The column is a component that represents a column in a table.
+It can be used to display data in a table or to create a visual representation of data.

 ## Required Attributes